-For US test takers, Prometric, whom administers the exam, offers four testing windows each year.
+For US test takers, Prometric, which administers the exam, offers four testing windows each year.
 The windows are as follows:

-It’s important to note that there are also four blackout months per year when the test is not available.
+It’s important to note that, generally, there are also four blackout months per year when the test is not available.
 The blackout months are March, June, September, and December (3rd month of each quarter).

 U.S. exam candidates must contact their state’s board of accountancy in order to apply to take the CPA exam as well as verifying CPA test dates.
 Each board has its own set of exam eligibility requirements, required forms, deadlines, and fees.
 Candidates must meet all eligibility requirements established by their board before they can schedule the exam.
 Many State Boards of Accountancy utilize NASBA (National Association of State Boards of Accountancy) for their exam application process.
 Whether it is your specific State Board of Accountancy or NASBA handling your application paperwork, NASBA will send you a Notice to Schedule (NTS) once your application process is complete.
 After you receive your NTS, you will have 6 months to schedule your exam with a Prometric testing center.

 For international test takers, the exam windows are different.
 According to the American Institute of Certified Public Accountants (AICPA), international testing is available at Prometric testing centers in Bahrain, Kuwait, Japan, Lebanon, United Arab Emirates (UAE), and Brazil.
 The exam is identical to the US version and is only available in English.
 International exams are offered only during the second month of the testing window (February, May, August and November).
 International candidates should contact the NASBA for exam application information.